kakafei/akka/akka-docs/rst/java/event-bus.rst

 --------------------

-This classification was originally developed specifically for implementing :ref:`DeathWatch <deathwatch-java>`: subscribers as well as classifiers are of type :class:`ActorRef`.
+This classification was originally developed specifically for implementing :ref:`DeathWatch <deathwatch-lambda>`: subscribers as well as classifiers are of type :class:`ActorRef`.

 This classification requires an :class:`ActorSystem` in order to perform book-keeping